beejjorgensen/propaganda/02-the-new-propaganda.md

 belongs, and restore, its dignified significance for the use of our children and our children's children."
-The extent to which propaganda shapes the progress of affairs about us.may surprise even well informed persons.
+The extent to which propaganda shapes the progress of affairs about us may surprise even well informed persons.
 Nevertheless, it is only necessary to look under the surface of the newspaper for a hint as to propaganda's authority over public opinion.
 Page one of the New York _Times_ on the day these paragraphs are written contains eight important